-- 549. Regulation 193 requires a manufacturer of plant to ensure that the plant is manufactured, inspected and tested, as required, in accordance with the information provided by the designer of the plant under the Act and the regulations. - 550.
+- 560. Regulation 193 requires a manufacturer of plant to ensure that the plant is manufactured, inspected and tested, as required, in accordance with the information provided by the designer of the plant under the Act and the regulations. - 561.
+The maximum penalty for contravening regulation 193(1) is the tier E monetary penalty. - 562.
 Sub-regulation 193(2) to 193(4) sets out the steps a manufacturer must take when a hazard is identified in the design of the plant during the manufacturing process for which the designer has not provided a control measure.